adus/portal-documentation/_documents/datasources.md

 title: "Data Sources"
 ---

-The primary data sources used in Portal are the following:
+The following primary data sources are used by Portal:

 | Source | Data | Agency | Resolution | Notes |
 | :----- | :--- | :----- | :--------- | :---- |